DailyL/small-scale-autonomous-cars/README.md

 * A concise literature survey and annotated bibliography of recent papers and projects.
 * A comparison of common small‑scale platforms (hardware, sensors, compute).
-* Recommended datasets and simulators for development and benchmarking.
+* Recommended simulators for development and benchmarking.
 * Example code snippets and pointers to open-source implementations (perception, planning, control).
 * Suggested experiment recipes and evaluation metrics for reproducible research.